"Without seeing the specific paseq you have created it's hard to know.

 Animation mostly; some graphics; photography.
 Motifs from hyper-realistic to abstract.
-I use SA's rotoscoping/auto-drawing features and its "old school" manual hand drawing capabilities.
+I use SA's rotoscoping/auto-drawing features and its "(all things) old (are new) school" manual, hand drawing capabilities.
 I use MSG Evolver on its own and in Studio Artist paint action sequences.

 Digital media with analog heart.